mwilko/mwilko/README.md

 ### Projects 🛠️:
 Here are a few projects I've worked on recently:
+- **[Predictive Analytics with ML in SCM](https://github.com/mwilko/SCM-Predictive-Analytics)**: Application and research of predictive analysis with machine learning for a partnering company in supply chain management.
 - **[Mobile Health App](https://github.com/mwilko/Mobile_Health_App)**: Mobile health application made to detect chronic conditions in users.
 This project was built with BeeWare, Scikit-Learn, Python, TensorFlow to name a few technologies.
 - **[Inventory Manager](https://github.com/mwilko/Inventory-Manager)**: Cross platform application made so users can keep track, edit, update, remove and maintain their product from a single application.
 Made using Flutter, a cross-platform deploy and development framework.
 App backend was possible by Node.js configured in JavaScript, the database was MongoDB Atlas, a cloud based NoSQL database solution.